brevzin/cpp_proposals/2996_reflection/reflection.md

 [2]{.pnum} The behavior of any function specified in namespace `std::meta` is implementation-defined when a reflection of a construct not otherwise specified by this document is provided as an argument.

-[Values of type `std::meta::info` may represent implementation-defined constructs ([basic.fundamental]{.sref}).]{.note}
+[Values of type `std::meta::info` can represent implementation-specific constructs ([basic.fundamental]{.sref}).]{.note}

 ::: note
- The behavior of many of the functions specified in namespace `std::meta` have semantics that would be affected by the completeness of class types represented by reflection values.
+ The behavior of many of the functions specified in namespace `std::meta` have semantics that can be affected by the completeness of class types represented by reflection values.
 For such functions, for any reflection `r` such that `dealias(r)` represents a specialization of a templated class with a reachable definition, the specialization is implicitly instantiated ([temp.inst]).

 ::: example
 ```cpp